hainingpan/HartreeFock_GPT/Prompt_template.md

 You should perform the same trick of relabeling the index in the Fock term to make the quadratic operators in the Fock term the same as those in the Hartree term.
 The relabeling should be done with a swap : $b_3\leftrightarrow b_4$.
 You should add them, relabel the index in Fock term, and simply their sum.
 Return the final sum of Hartree and Fock term.

+# Mathematical Simplify
+## Mathematical simplify: Euler's formula
+**Prompt:**
+You will be instructed to simplify {equation}.
+You should convert the exponential to the trigonometrical functions using Euler's formula.
+Return the simplified {equation}.

+## Mathematical simplify: prosthaphaeresis
+**Prompt:**
+You will be instructed to simplify {equation}.
+You should simplify the trigonometrical functions using prosthaphaeresis.
+Return the simplified {equation}.

+## Mathematical simplify: Expand using Associative property
+**Prompt:**
+Now you will be instructed to expand {equation}.
+Express the {equation} in the expanded form.

+## Mathematical simplify: Combine using Associative property
+**Prompt:**
+Now you will be instructed to expand the product {equation}.
+After expansion, you can introduce a sign variable {symbol} before $\hat{x}/2$, where take values of {values} to combine the {num of terms} term in to one term.
+Express the {equation} in the expanded form.

+## Mathematical simplify: reduce index
+**Prompt:**
+You will be instructed to simplify the {equation}.
+You should perform constant term summation by reducing the unnecessary indices {index}.
+Return the simplified Kinetic Hamiltonian {equation}.